Ask the Experts: Pneumococcal: Recommendations for Adults

 No. Beta thalassemia minor is a hemoglobinopathy, but compared to sickle cell disease, these patients have less risk for functional asplenia, and therefore do not have a significantly increased risk of invasive pneumococcal disease.

-Adults 65 years and older that received PCV13 should complete the pneumococcal series with PCV20, PCV21, or PPSV23 vaccination at least 1 year after PCV13.
-PCV15 is not recommended in this situation.
+Adults that received PCV13 should complete the pneumococcal series with PCV20 or PCV21 vaccination at least 1 year after PCV13.
+PCV15 and PPSV23 are not recommended in this situation.

 For people with immunosuppression, ACIP recommends 1 dose of PCV20 or PCV21 alone or one dose of PCV15 followed by a dose of PPSV23 one year later (immunocompromised adults may receive PPSV23 with a minimum 8-week interval after PCV15).
 MenB is not specifically recommended for immunosuppressed people.
-However, a patient who is age 16 through 23 years and immunosuppressed may receive routine MenB vaccination of either a 2-dose series of Bexsero (GSK) or a 3-dose series of Trumenba (Pfizer).
+However, a patient who is age 16 through 23 years and immunosuppressed may receive routine MenB vaccination with a 3-dose series of either Bexsero (GSK) or Trumenba (Pfizer).

 No. Mesalamine (mesalazine) is a non-steroidal anti-inflammatory drug.
 It is not immunosuppressive, so its use would not place a person at increased risk of invasive pneumococcal disease.